 Rails console trick I had no idea about

 .irbrc to make interactive console comfortable is a highly-rewarding activity.
 You gets instant boost of productivity and there are less frustrations.
-There were numerous posts and tip featured in Ruby Weekly on the topic recently.
+There were numerous posts and tips featured in Ruby Weekly on this topic recently.

 I’ve been making my